 Built in 1772, Square Chapel is a beautiful red brick Georgian Chapel and one of only a handful of square churches ever built.
 It was designed by 16-year-old Thomas Bradley who also went on to design the stunning Piece Hall next door.

-Years of neglect had taken its toll on the Grade II* listed building, which had fell into a state of dangerous disrepair and remained seriously threatened with demolition until it was bought by the Square Chapel Trust.
-It was structurally unsound with no windows, half a roof and a wall on the verge of collapse.
+Years of neglect had taken its toll on the Grade II* listed building, which had fallen into a state of dangerous disrepair and remained seriously threatened with demolition until six local friends broke in and decided to by it and save it.
+They paid the grand sum of £25!

-As the building work got underway and eventually the structure was deemed safe, there was no reason why concerts could not begin straight away.
-Staff had to work with what they had as funds were still being raised, so the earliest concerts took place in the dark, undecorated auditorium.
-The audience and performers wore hard hats because of potential plaster falling from above and they were given blankets to stop them getting cold as the building had no heating or glass in the window frames., but the show went on.
+As the building work got underway and eventually the structure was deemed safe, concerts took place in the dark and not so perfect auditorium.
+The audience and performers wore hard hats and blankets as the building had no heating or glass in the window frames., but the show went on.

 Fast forward to the present day and Square Chapel has the new extension the team could only dream about years ago.
-The arts centre in the heart of Halifax now attracts almost 200,000 people per year to events and activities and has gone from being run by volunteers back in 1995 to employing 20 full and part time staff.
+The arts centre in the heart of Halifax now attracts almost 200,000 people per year and has gone from being run by volunteers to also employing full and part time staff.

 Thousands of pounds have been raised and countless hours of time and energy have been freely given to ensure Square Chapel survives.
 It is an amazing story of hard work and determination, which still continues.
 There have been many achievements, lots of happy memories, and much laughter.
-It is a great triumph to reach this point, and as Square Chapel continues to grow, the future looks brighter and bigger than ever!
+It is a great triumph to reach this point, and as Square Chapel continues to grow.

 The origins of the building Square Chapel was built in 1772 and designed by the 18 year old Thomas Bradley (it is believed that Bradley also designed the Piece Hall in Halifax).